NRG: About Navajo Rug Patterns & Styles

 Starting in the 1920s and continuing through today, different Navajo rug designs were identified by and named for the region from which the design originated.
 Not every Navajo rug design is named for its region, but many are.
-For example, Sandpainting, Two Faced, and Twill Weave are a few examples of designs you'll find at Navajorug.com which are not identified with a region of the Reservation.
+For example, Sandpainting, Two-Faced, and Twill are a few examples of designs you'll find which are not identified with a region of the Reservation.
 Chinle, Ganado, and Teec Nos Pos are a few examples of Navajo rug designs which are named after a Navajo region.

-Some of the rugs we sell through Navajorug.com are so large and intricate that a single rug takes more than a year to weave!
-Even an "average" Navajorug.com rug takes two to three months to weave.
+Some rugs are so large and intricate that a single rug takes more than a year to weave!
+Even an "average" rug takes two to three months to weave.
 Intricate Navajo rug patterns are breathtakingly beautiful.
 The complexities of such patterns reveal themselves to the viewer over time.
 Like a favorite painting, an ornate Navajo rug reveals different details and different shades of color with repeat viewings.

 Handmade rugs in traditional Navajo rug patterns make truly wonderful heirlooms.
 Not only is their durability legendary, but their designs and colors are timeless.
 Native American rugs and other textiles have been central to many design movements over the ages, including the much loved American Arts and Crafts movement.
-Your Navajorug.com rug will look as elegant and pleasing in 100 years as it does today, or as it would have 100 years ago.
+Your Navajo rug will look as elegant and pleasing in 100 years as it does today, or as it had 100 years ago.